fall youth programs

 Grades 3 – 4

 All Star Readers is an independent book club for third and fourth graders.
 Each month we will play an icebreaker game, have a book discussion, and do an activity related to the book we discuss.
 Books will be available to pick up at the library after you register.
-Our March book will be a graphic novel.
+Our November book will be I Survived the Sinking of the Titanic by Lauren Tarshis.
 Registration is required.

 Makerspace